lbruand/freetle/README.markdown

 # Vision

-Because it relies on Scala, Freetle's design is oriented toward tried and true approach of making software :
+Because it relies on Scala, Freetle's design is oriented toward a tried and true approach of making software :

     * Freetle boasts seamless integration with Java.
+Thus it is easy to package and reuse in bigger software.
     * Textfile oriented vanilla programming language rather than exotic binary/XML programming language.
     * Built-in plugin IDE support both for Eclipse and Intellij Idea with navigation between Freetle transformations and Java code.